 By Chuck Rounds

 The production was supported by the "Legend's Band," and the "Legend's Dancers."
-Each of these support groups is excellent.
+Each of these support groups was excellent.
 The musicians and the dancers are the hardest working members of this company, and they truly do an outstanding job.
 They are the true stars of the production.
-These two groups worked throughout the production, bending and transforming themselves into whatever style and genre was needed.
+The six musicians and the six dancers worked throughout the production, adapting, bending, and transforming themselves into whatever style and genre was needed.
 I couldn't find a weak link in either the musicians or the dancers.

 The Donny and Marie Showroom is one of the last classic Vegas showrooms.
 The audience does get a bit crammed in with the seating.
 There is good lighting and sound, and several monitors that show both taped shots of the real performers as well as live shots of the impersonators.
 I thought that this was a really nice touch and kept the audience entertained with both the real and the fantasy.

 For more than three decades, Legends in Concert has entertained more than 6.6 million Las Vegas visitors and residents, produced over 18,500 performances on the Las Vegas Strip, and they have performed to more than 30 million fans worldwide.
 The production of "Legends in Concert," was great.